Cambridge is one of the world’s great History faculties with over 100 academics who publish world-class research.

 For the first two years of the course you will tackle such problems, weighing up the validity of historical sources: the scribal, the literary, the visual, the oral.
 By your third year you will reach the frontiers of professional historical research in a Special Subject using primary sources, or in a dissertation based on your own archival research – perhaps using papers in the Churchill Archives Centre, with its 3000 boxes of the great war leader’s papers and over 570 other collections besides.

-While Churchill is well-known for being a college devoted to sciences, mathematics and engineering, 30% of our undergraduate students study arts and humanities subjects.
 History students at Churchill can expect to draw upon considerable strengths of expertise and experience in teaching and research.
-These include; Archives Centre staff, numerous postgraduate History students, one or more Junior Research Fellows, and usually a handful of Visiting Fellows.
-Amongst the teaching staff, History at Churchill is represented by Professor Mark Goldie, Dr Leigh Denault, and Dr Peter Sloman, who all have a strong commitment to social, economic, political and cultural History.
+These include Archives Centre staff, numerous postgraduate History students, one or more Junior Research Fellows, and usually a handful of Visiting Fellows.
+Amongst the teaching staff, History at Churchill is represented by Fellows who all have a strong commitment to social, economic, political, and cultural history.

 No Cambridge college is able to depend entirely on its Fellowship in History to supervise all of its own undergraduates.
 The demand for variety within the Tripos will always exceed the specialisms of the teaching staff and it is common for students be sent to supervisors at other colleges to be supervised.
 Students will also spend a great deal of time in departmental and University libraries, and attending lectures and classes at the Faculty.